michal-kocur/NiFi-tutorial/README.md

 Here you can find task to do during traings

 # Solutions
-in proress .... solutions for tasks section
+Here you can find solutions for tasks